If your Dyson vacuum keeps cutting in and out, it might not be broken at all.

 Why you need to clean your Dyson’s filter

-When particles collected in your vacuum build up in the filter, it blocks the appliance’s airflow.
+When particles collected by your vacuum build up in the filter, they block the appliance’s airflow.
 Dyson’s website says, “The filter captures microscopic dust, which can accumulate and affect performance.”

 3 signs that you need to clean your Dyson filter